langchain-ai/opengpts/README.md

 We will work to add more when we have confidence they can work well.

-If you want to add your own LLM or agent configuration, or want to edit the existing ones, you can find them in `backend/packages/gizmo-agent/gizmo_agent/agent_types`
+If you want to add your own LLM or agent configuration or want to edit the existing ones, you can find them in `backend/packages/gizmo-agent/gizmo_agent/agent_types`

 #### Claude 2